WDI-SEA/notes/05-node-express/express-intro/05crudexpress.md

 });
 ```

+Try adding a new dinosaur and make sure you see the appropriate data come through in the terminal when you submit the form.

+**body-parser Summary:**
 Form data is passed as payload of the request.
 Every field that has a name will
 be included in that payload and it is sent as form encoded text.
 When
 `body-parser` is installed it automatically **parses** the form body into a
 javascript object that we can use and it stores it in `req.body` so we can use it.
 All of this is done as middleware, which we just configured.

+**The `name` attribute matters!**
-In the above example we could access the animal type form field by using
+In the above example we could access the dinosaur type form field by using
 `req.body.type` and the name field by using `req.body.name`.
 This correlates
-directly to the names given to the form fields in the **form html** above.
+directly to the _names_ given to the form fields in the **form html** above.

 Generally, the code in the **express route** would contain code that would
 CREATE an item in a database and redirect the user to a route with a confirmation